|SCIENTIFIC DISCIPLINARY SECTOR||L-ART/01|

 AIMS AND LEARNING OUTCOMES

-Classes are held in person.
-Attendance, although not compulsory, is recommended.
+Classes are held in presence.
+Attendance, although not mandatory, is recommended.
 The lecturer, at the specific request of a student (by e-mail), may allow him/her to follow classes remotely via “Teams” platform.

 TEACHERS AND EXAM BOARD

 Ricevimento: The professor will be available for students under appointment, to arrange by mail: firstname.lastname@example.org

 For both attending and non-attending students, the final exam will consist of a conversation about at least three course-related topics, both general and specific, starting from teacher's questions about images and artworks analyzed during the lessons, as well as the suggested bibliography.

 The oral exam will evaluate the student's skills to apply the notions she/he learned, to analyze artworks discussed during the course, to understand their cultural and artistic features, to use discipline-specific terms and concepts.